Teach Swim Lessons At Home

 IMPORTANT: If your child just doesn’t want to listen to you or you can’t get them to focus, consider traditional swim lessons.

-Even if your child only take a few swim lessons, having a dedicated instructor frames pool-time as a learning experience rather than play-time.
+Even if your child only takes a few swim lessons, having a dedicated instructor frames pool-time as a learning experience rather than play-time.
 You can still practice at home, but use swim lessons as a framework for your home practice to build on skills your child has already worked on in class.

 Like learning to read, swimming is a life-long skill that every child should learn both for their own safety and personal enjoyment.